 - At the Qurrent Hackathon one of us was part of the winning team, yeah!
 An augmented reality app that playfully introduces kids to energy savings by for example virtually showing the television on fire!

 - Developers who build their own Crownstone app and have the newest firmware can already start to use dimming functionality.
 For everybody else this will arrive in the next release cycle in about three weeks.

 - Halloween!
 Working hard on pumpkins!

-Quite a few people signed up to our meetup (sign up yourself).
-If you would like to join us as well and happen to have some time during the day as well, check out TEDx Rotterdam.
+If you would like to join TEDx Rotterdam, check out TEDx Rotterdam.
 Get a ticket and enjoy talks from for example Wouter van Noort (AI, blockchain), Jasna Rokegem (high tech fashion), Marcel Schouwenaar (thingies), Wienke Giezeman (thingies in a network), Jaya Baloo (secure thingies), Emma van der Leest (biodesign).
 And who wouldn’t want a Crownstone happy hour after a TEDx happy hour? :-)

 31 October 2017